SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/april2024.md

 ### Minor Improvements {#MinorImprovements334}

 - **Streamlined Expression Suggestions**: Enhancing the Copilot feature, we now automatically suggest expressions when users add a new column in the Gem.
 These suggestions are tailored to the target column name and can be accepted with a simple press of the Tab button.
-- **Improved Filtering UX for Problem and Runtime Logs**: To enhance the debugging experience in pipelines, we've refined the user interface for logging.
+- **Improved Filtering UX for Problem and Runtime Logs**: To enhance the debugging experience in Pipelines, we've refined the user interface for logging.
 This includes the addition of search, filter, sort, and download options.

 ## 3.3.3.\* (April 1,2024)